North America Nebula

-This image taken of the Orion nebula by NASA's infrared Spitzer Space Telescope shows the location of the infant star HOPS-68, which a new study reveals is subjected to a crystal rain of olivine minerals.
+This image taken of the Orion nebula by NASA's infrared Spitzer Space Telescope shows the location of the infant star HOPS-68, which a 2011 study reveals is subjected to a crystal rain of olivine minerals.

 Stars Brewing in Cygnus X

 A bubbling cauldron of star birth, Cygnus X, is highlighted in this 2012 image from NASA's Spitzer Space Telescope.
 Infrared light that we can't see with our eyes has been color-coded, such that the shortest wavelengths are shown in blue and the longest in red.
 The middle wavelength range is green.

 Strange shapes and textures can be found in the neighborhood of the Cone Nebula.
 These patterns result from the tumultuous unrest that accompanies the formation of the open cluster of stars known as NGC 2264, the Snowflake Cluster.
 To better understand this process, a detailed image of this region was taken in two colors of infrared light by the orbiting Spitzer Space Telescope.
 NASA released the image in 2008.

 Record-Breaking View of the Milky Way